ogmaribel/Citi-Bike-analysis-with-Tableu/README.md

 * How many trips have been recorded total during the chosen period?
 * By what percentage has total ridership grown?

+**Observations:
+* The number of users have been increasing overtime.
+* There is a seasonality and in all the years August is always the month with the highest number of trips

 ![Dashboard](images/Dash1.png)

 ## Dashboard 2
 * What are the peak hours in which bikes are used during summer months?
 * What are the peak hours in which bikes are used during winter months?

+**Observations:
+* 8 am and 6pm are the peak hours in summer and winter *There are more trips in summer than in winter

 ![Dashboard](images/Dash2.png)